 Injectable drugs are usually less popular as needles can be painful and many people have needle phobia.

 Drugs are just one slice of the pie when it comes to controlling or even conquering type 2 diabetes.
-Exercise and diet are two most important slices of the pie.
-But most people have NO CLUE how to get this done.
-For a guaranteed way to control diabetes or even reverse it by putting all of the pieces of the puzzle you need to check out Master Your Diabetes.
+But remember, exercise and diet are the two most important slices of the pie.